sphynx/rokumon/notes.md

 Generate an SVG image or something.

-# Add a mode to play random games

-This we can explore the game tree in depth, perhaps it will be useful for exposing certain move generator bugs.

-Also, it can help answer interesting questions about expected length of random game, who is expected to win it, etc.

-We can also experiment with different distributions, but for start the uniform distribution over all possible moves should be fine.

 # Provide a REPL for actually playing the game

 Perhaps we will need to have some better text UI for that.
 Not sure